 Each individual work order is mapped directly to an Ancillary Network Service category.
-For those services that have various sub categories, operating expenditure was allocated based on revenue received for each sub category.
+For those services that have various subcategories, operating expenditure was allocated based on revenue received for each subcategory.

-Method 2 - Each of these services are predominantly carried out by the former Market Operations branch in Endeavour Energy, with some involvement from Network Operations (for off peak conversions).
+Method 2 - Each of these services are predominantly carried out by the Operations branch in Endeavour Energy.

-Operating expenditure for Network Operations (for off peak conversions) was extracted from the relevant work orders that were set up for this service.
+Operating expenditure for these services were extracted from the relevant work orders that were set up for these services.